 Warning: Do not take aspirin or any other blood thinning over-the-counter medications two (2) weeks prior to surgery.

 This includes medications such as Motrin, Advil, Ibuprofen, and Aleve.
 If necessary, you can take Tylenol for headaches or pain.
 In addition, stop all herbal medications or supplements, such as vitamins E and C, as they sometimes may cause problems with bleeding during and after surgery.
-Other medications such as antibiotics, high blood pressure medication, and heart medication should be continued unless otherwise specified.
+Any other medications such as antibiotics, high blood pressure medication, and heart medication should be continued unless otherwise specified.

 If you are on Coumadin (Warfarin), Pradaxa, or Plavix, these medications are usually stopped 5 days before surgery.